KDProgramming2025/Trojan-Go-UI/README.md

 Also the SQL must be enabled in the Trojan-Go config.

 Note: It doesn't have login mechanism, you'll have to add that through the Apache directory password or some other ways.

+server.js is the backend, run it on nodejs